KiranveerSingh/Fingerprint-based-safety-lock-system/README.md

 3. Enroll fingerprints via the serial monitor.
 4. Try unlocking with the enrolled fingerprint.

-## 📷 Optional
-Include wiring diagrams or circuit images in the `/images` folder and link them in the README.

 ## 📄 License
 This project is open-source under the [MIT License](LICENSE).